Using Computers – Do’s and Don’ts

 2. The teacher has to tell the children to divide the chart into nine boxes with the ruler for alignment and organisation of the pictures.

-3. The teacher must guide the children in thumbnail sketching.
+3. The teacher must guide the children in sketching/drawing.

 4. Once they have sketched the outline, they could be allowed to colour the pictures of their choice.